 As with rabbits, almost every cooking series on TV includes some dish(es) made of the flesh of these gentle and sociable birds.
 Programme participants nibble morsels, seemingly pleased when the dismembered flesh is still red and bloody, their affectations completely disconnected from the terrified, panicking individual who so much wanted to live but was suspended upside down from shackles before their throat was hacked open to bleed them to death.
 Bleeding to death (exsanguination) is how all our victims are killed.
 It is violent, gory and agonising.
 Always.

 The small, headless, footless and featherless corpses in the supermarkets were once like these in the image, not living as we think of the word but simply existing; being kept alive in the most economical way until they reach approximately 8 weeks of age and are trucked to slaughter.
-Although deprived of the ability to bathe, swim or indulge their natural behaviour, the issue is not the environment in which we keep them while they await their unnecessary deaths.
-The issue is that we have no need whatsoever to make victims of fellow creatures who desperately don’t want to die.
+Although deprived of the ability to bathe, swim or indulge their natural behaviour, the underlying issue is not exclusively the environment in which we keep them while they await their unnecessary deaths – although clearly we may judge some environments to be ‘more comfortable’ than others.
+The critical issue is that we have no need whatsoever to make victims of fellow creatures who desperately don’t want to die.

 The number of these charming birds slaughtered daily is dwarfed only by the number of chickens who meet our rough hands, electrified tanks and blades.
-Every single day, almost 8.2 million individual ducks are executed globally.
+Every single day, over 9 million individual ducks are executed globally.

 - That number does not include those who are imprisoned, held immobile and brutally force fed by means of funnels rammed down their throats until their liver becomes diseased and enlarged, when it is prized as ‘foie gras’ (as also inflicted on geese);

 - It does not include those who are incarcerated so that they may be used for eggs in exactly the same way as chickens;